aranc23/zfs_mgmt/README.md

 The intended use is match zfs send/recv snapshots or hand-created snapshots, etc.  ie: ^syncoid_

+### zfsmgmt:prefersnaps
+Prefer snapshots matching this regexp pattern.
+The oldest/youngest snapshot matching this pattern will be used depending on strategy, but if no snapshots are found matching this pattern use any snapshot as constrained by the matchsnaps and ignoresnaps options (if set.)

+### zfsmgmt:strategy (default: oldest)
+Save the oldest snapshot fitting a given time frame as specificed by the policy, unless this value is set to "youngest" in which case use the most recent snapshot for any given time frame.
+The default is oldest and unless the property is set to youngest oldest will be used.

 ### zfsmgmt:snapshot
 If this property is 'true' then create a snapshot in the format of zfsmgmt-%FT%T%z.
 If this property is 'recursive' then create a